gabnasello/imagepy-env/README.md

-# Create a Docker Image with a conda environment for image processing
+# Create a Docker Image with a conda environment and Fiji (ImageJ) for image processing

 ## How it works

 The ```Dockerfile``` creates a Docker Image on Ubuntu and installs miniconda.
 After, it creates a virtual environment called imagepy-env from the ```environment.ylm``` file.
+Finally, it downloads

 The full list of the Python  packages installed is saved within the docker image in ```spec-conda-file.txt```  and```package_versions_py.txt```